Boise State University President Marlene Tromp refuses to sit around in her new, spacious office. She’d rather be on the move, quite literally.

 Green River is known for its outdoorsy lifestyle, making her transition to Idaho pretty easy.
 The city’s slogan is “Fish it.
 Float it.
 Live it,” after all.
 Hunting, fishing, kayaking and rafting are high on the to-do list, just as they are in Idaho, where Tromp has already shared photos on social media of hikes and other outdoor activity.

 The main industry in Green River is mining and oil/gas extraction.
-Tromp’s father was a miner, and she was a first-generation college student.
+Tromp’s father was a miner, and she was a first-generation college graduate.
+Her father had taken just a few courses in college.

 Tromp said growing up in small-town America formulated her sense of community.
 She has joked that she knows everyone in Wyoming who is her age.